Magneto-Archeology of White Dwarfs. Revisiting the fossil field scenario with observational constraints during the red giant branch: Magnetic evolution framework

 \subsection{Magnetic evolution scenarios and configurations}

 We consider three different origins and initial setups for the evolution of the magnetic field.
 First, we assume that the field comes from the convective core during the MS and starts the evolution at the end of the MS (Scenario A, Fig.~\ref{fig:intro} dark blue).
 Similarly, Scenario B assumes the same but also allows for flexibility on the magnetic extent and for the diffusion of the magnetic field into the radiative envelope during the MS, resulting in a larger magnetic region at the end of the MS (Scenario B, Fig.~\ref{fig:intro} light blue).
 Lastly, we place a stable field directly in the full radiative interior during the RGB (Scenario C, Fig.~\ref{fig:intro} red).
 Possible formation channels for such a field and additional details on all three scenarios are given in App.~\ref{app:mag_scenarios}.
+The initial internal fields' extent is limited to the radiative zone, and we neglect the impact of convection and convective dynamo action during red giant stages on the diffusion of the large-scale internal magnetic field, due to the expected slow motion and low efficiency of the dynamo action \citep{Auriere2015, Amard2024}, and unconstrained coupling with the stable field.
 We consider dipolar magnetic fields extracted from the most stable initial field configurations, following the works of \cite{Broderick2007, Braithwaite2008, Duez2010}.
 Additional information on the magnetic field profiles can be found in App.~\ref{app:mag_geom}.